Rural Electrification Act: History

-Technical issues
+Criticism and Technical issues

+Historians Richard F. Hirsh and David T. Beito have criticized the REA for stifling the growth of more decentralized non-governmental sources of power.
+According to Beito, "the REA, and the TVA before it, reduced incentives for consumers to “stay off the grid.”
+At the time those agencies came on the scene, more than half of all electrified farm homes had individual generators.
+Manufactured by commercial companies and sold directly to consumers, these so-called “individual lighting plants” used such diverse power sources as wind, water, gasoline, or kerosene."

-In the 1930s, the provision of power to remote areas was not thought to be economically feasible.
+Supporters of the REA argued that the provision of power to remote areas was not economically feasible.
 A 2300-volt distribution system was then used in cities.
 This relatively low voltage could be carried only about 4 miles before the voltage drop became unacceptable.
 REA cooperatives used a 6900-volt distribution network (soon changed to the present-day 12,470/7200V 4-wire Y system), which could support much longer runs (up to about 40 mi).
 Despite requiring more expensive transformers at each home, the overall system cost was manageable.